Miserlou/Zappa/README.md

         "manage_roles": true, // Have Zappa automatically create and define IAM execution roles and policies.
 Default true.
 If false, you must define your own IAM Role and role_name setting.
         "memory_size": 512, // Lambda function memory in MB.
 Default 512.
         "prebuild_script": "your_module.your_function", // Function to execute before uploading code
         "profile_name": "your-profile-name", // AWS profile credentials to use.
 Default 'default'.
+Removing this setting will use the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY environment variables instead.
         "project_name": "MyProject", // The name of the project as it appears on AWS.
 Defaults to a slugified `pwd`.
         "remote_env": "s3://my-project-config-files/filename.json", // optional file in s3 bucket containing a flat json object which will be used to set custom environment variables.
         "role_name": "MyLambdaRole", // Name of Zappa execution role.
 Default <project_name>-<env>-ZappaExecutionRole.
 To use a different, pre-existing policy, you must also set manage_roles to false.